Docs

 • Use /v1/tts when you already have the text

-• Use /v1/listen-content when your app already extracted the content
+• Use /v1/listen-content when your app or agent already extracted the content

 • Use /v1/listen-url when Lector should fetch and read a public page